vedantwagh19/Bribery_Detection/README.md

 # How To Run It on Colab

-Click on the "Open In Colab" button on the top left corner of README. and follow the steps :<br>
+Click on the "Open In Colab" button on the top left corner of README.<br>
-Follow the steps provided on the colab<br>
+Follow the steps provided on the. colab<br>
 Enjoy the Result !!! <br>

 # How to run it on local system